MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 ## The problem

-The main question is what to do with particles under "dry" conditions.
+The question is what to do with particles in "dry" conditions.

 There are two kinds of dry cells: inactive cells, and active-but-dry cells, as can occur with the Newton formulation.